badsyntax/express-project-boilerplate/README.md

 ## Installation:

-First, ensure you have all the following software installed on your system:
+1. Ensure you have all the following software installed on your system:
     * nodejs
     * npm
     * bower (`npm install -g bower`)
     * Sass
     * compass

-Next, clone the project from github: `git clone git://github.com/badsyntax/express-project-boilerplate.git`
+2. Clone the project from github: `git clone git://github.com/badsyntax/express-project-boilerplate.git`

-Then run `install.sh` or `install.bat`
+3. Run `install.sh` or `install.bat`

+## Developing

+* Run the `grunt watch` task while developing, this will compile your sass when you make changes.
+* Run `node app` to start up the applicaiton.
+* The application will run in 'developement' mode when running from localhost, and 'production' mode when not running on localhost.

+## Grunt tasks

 Run `grunt` to run all grunt tasks.

-## Grunt tasks

 * grunt watch (for watching and compiling your sass files)
 * grunt test